sparkle-project/Sparkle/Documentation/Design Practices.md

 ## Extensibility

-This fork does not support subclassing classes internal (not exported) to Sparkle anymore.
+Sparkle 2.0 does not support subclassing classes internal (not exported) to Sparkle anymore.
 Doing so would be almost impossible to maintain into the future.
-Subclassing in general has been banned in this fork.
+Subclassing in general has been banned.
 Composition is prefered everywhere, even amongst the internal update drivers which were rewritten to follow a protocol oriented approach.
 The reason why composition is preferred is because it's easier to follow the flow of logic.

 I hope the user driver API gives enough extensibility without someone wanting to create another fork.